dstl/eleatics/KR/index.md

 # Knowledge Representation

-"*Collaborative and distributed knowledge representation*" could be a job description for [linked data](https://en.wikipedia.org/wiki/Linked_data).
+*Collaborative and distributed knowledge representation* is essentially the job description for [linked data](https://en.wikipedia.org/wiki/Linked_data).
 Linked data models are eminently suitable for [automated reasoning](https://en.wikipedia.org/wiki/Automated_reasoning), but some consideration needs to be given to representing these same models for people as well.

 ## Concepts
 It will be necessary to classify concepts for the purpose of reasoning.
 For example, we might want to consider some of the premises in an argument as *evidence*, and some of the conclusions as *hypotheses*.
 We'll use [SKOS](https://www.w3.org/TR/skos-primer/) for this purpose.